patrickballantyne/30DayMapChallenge/README.md

 ## Overview

 I made this quick gif here to illustrate changes in mobility around retail stores prior to and during the first peak of the COVID-19 pandemic.
-Using the 'core places' and 'weekly patterns' datasets from SafeGraph, which can be accessed [here](https://catalog.safegraph.io/users/sign_in), I aggregated individual store patterns to H3 geometries (hexagons) and have animated a subset of these from the last week of February, to early April.
+Using the 'core places' and 'weekly patterns' datasets from SafeGraph, which can be accessed [HERE](https://www.safegraph.com/covid-19-data-consortium), I aggregated individual store patterns to H3 geometries (hexagons) and have animated a subset of these from the last week of February, to early April.

-Code for the map can be found [HERE](Patterns_Hexmap.R)
+Code for the map can be found [HERE](Patterns_Hexmap.R) - built mostly with tmap, sf, h3jsr (for H3 geometries) and magick (assemblage of GIF).

    <p align="center">